zxc308/P4-tutorials/vm-ubuntu-20.04/README.md

 new VM very often (a couple of times per year?).

 + Log in as user p4 (password p4)
-+ Answer "Yes" in the pop window asking if you want to upgrade the system, if asked.
++ Click "Upgrade" in the pop-up window asking if you want to upgrade the system, if asked.
 This will download the latest Linux Linux kernel version released for Ubuntu 20.04, and other updated packages.
 + Reboot the system.
 + Use `sudo apt purge <list of packages>` to remove older version of Linux kernel, if the upgrade installed a newer one.